 Come in.
 Browse.
 Stay a while.

-Bestseller is one of those Dublin shops that is worth going out of your way for whether you are after speciality coffee, great food, or simply a few minutes inside one of the most beautiful interiors on Dawson Street.
+Bestseller is one of those Dublin cafes that is worth going out of your way for, whether you are after speciality coffee, great food, or simply a few minutes inside one of the most beautiful interiors on Dawson Street.
 Located two minutes from St. Stephen's Green and five minutes from Grafton Street, it is an easy addition to any day in the city centre.

 Bestseller is Steeped in History